Logo Futurismo

 @swiadome_podroze on Instagram | The lush Laurissilva forest near the town

-What to do at Caldeiras da Ribeira Grande
+What to Do at Caldeiras da Ribeira Grande

-Relax at the hot springs
+Relax at the Hot Springs

 @azoreangreenbean on Instagram | The hot springs of Caldeiras da Ribeira Grande